dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 ## Music

-This year also saw me on the mustical stage for the first time in 20 years with my friend's project "Cosmic Bungalow":
+This year also saw me return to the musical stage for the first time in 20 years with my friend's project "Cosmic Bungalow":

 ![stage](/images/2024-12-23/stage.png)